soosmap/soosmap-public/.github/ISSUE_TEMPLATE/new-dataset.md

 name: New Dataset
 about: Issue template for a new SOOSmap Dataset Item
 author: Michaela Miller
-title: New Dataset: [DATASET TITLE]
+title: New Dataset - [DATASET TITLE]
 labels: new-dataset
 ---